 If there is no evidence in the claim file indicating the reason for the late filing, send the claimant and the claimant's representative a letter requesting an explanation.
 Place a copy of the communication sent to the claimant in the claim file as an exhibit.

-If the file is paper, ask the servicing field office (FO) to forward any pertinent information in its files, e.g., any letter or communication from the claimant, representative, or the claimant"s family, a copy of any records containing information regarding pertinent contacts, etc. If the case is electronic, look in the electronic claims file for any new pertinent information that may have been entered by another office.
+If the file is paper, ask the servicing field office to forward any pertinent information in its files, e.g., any letter or communication from the claimant, representative, or the claimant's family, a copy of any records containing information regarding pertinent contacts, etc. If the case is electronic, look in the electronic claim(s) file for any new pertinent information that may have been entered by another office.

 D. Hearing on Issue of Good Cause

-The ALJ may also elect to hold a hearing for the sole purpose of obtaining information on the issue of good cause for untimely filing at the hearing.
+The ALJ may also elect to hold a hearing for the sole purpose of obtaining information on the issue of good cause for untimely filing.

-The ALJ should limit the issue at the hearing to whether or not good cause exists.
-To avoid confusion about the nature of the hearing, the notice of hearing on a good cause issue only must be limited to that issue.
-The notice must not indicate that it is a hearing on disability issues.
+To avoid confusion about the nature of the hearing, the notice of hearing on a good cause issue alone must be limited to that issue.
+The notice must indicate that it is not a hearing on disability issues.

-If good cause does not exist, then the request for hearing (RH) should be dismissed as the ALJ has no jurisdiction.
+If good cause does not exist, then the request for hearing should be dismissed as the ALJ has no jurisdiction.
 See HALLEX I-2-4-15.